 Benson & Hedges was the leading king-size cigarette brand in Britain by 1966.
 However king-size cigarettes only held four percent of the total cigarette market.

 Sales of unfiltered cigarettes, such as Park Drive, plummeted in the late 1960s.
 Gallaher was slow to address the new demand for filtered cigarettes, and its share of the total cigarette market had dwindled to 27 percent by 1968.

 Sales of Silk Cut began to grow rapidly in the early 1970s as increasing health concerns regarding tobacco led consumers towards the low-tar and reduced nicotine brand.

 Du Maurier cigarettes were discontinued in 1979.

 The Belfast factory was closed with the loss of 700 jobs in 1988.
-Production was relocated to Ballymena in County Antrim.
+Production was relocated to Ballymena.

 A cigar factory in Port Talbot, Wales was closed with the loss of 370 jobs in 1994.

 American Tobacco listed Gallaher on the London Stock Exchange from 1997.

 The Manchester cigarette factory was closed with the loss of nearly 1,000 jobs in 2000-1.
 Production was transferred to Ballymena, where 300 extra jobs were created.

-Gallaher became the fifth largest tobacco company in the world.
+Gallaher became the fifth largest cigarette manufacturer in the world.

 Gallaher was acquired by Japan Tobacco for £7.5 billion in 2007.

 The Ballymena site, the last remaining tobacco factory in Britain, was closed with the loss of 860 jobs in 2017.
 Production was relocated to Eastern Europe.

 Japan Tobacco held 40 percent of the British tobacco market in 2018.